RishitChordia/Blokus/README.md

 # Blokus
-Blokus game for with desktop GUI using tkinter
+Blokus game with desktop GUI using tkinter